6 Fixes for the Not Enough Space to Install macOS Monterey Error

-Now you know the total amount of space needed to upgrade macOS Monterey.
-The next thing you need to do is to check how much free disk space you have left.
-Here're the steps:
+Now that you know the total amount of space needed to upgrade to macOS Monterey, the next thing you need to do is to check how much free disk space you have.
+Here are the steps:

-- Click the Apple Menu > About This Mac > the Storage Tab.
+- Click the Apple Menu > About This Mac > Storage.

-- After the calculation process is complete, hover your mouse over each part of the storage bar, you can see which types of files occupy most of the storage space and how much space is available.
+- After the calculation process is complete, hover your mouse over each part of the storage bar.
+You can see which types of files occupy most of the storage space and see how much space is available.

 If you have more than 44GB of free space, then congratulations, you can go ahead and upgrade to macOS Monterey right now.
 But what if you don't have enough space?
-How can you make enough space for macOS Monterey?
-Read on for solutions.
+How can you make enough room for the installation of macOS Monterey?
+Read on for some solutions.

 1. Optimize Storage with Built-in Tools

 Macs with macOS Sierra or later have built-in optimization tools that will let you quickly optimize storage space.